 There are various ways to value a company, but basically it is a reflection of how much your company is worth, or will be worth.
 However, it’s difficult to know exactly how much a startup will be worth, especially in its early stages.

-This is why a convertible note is attractive to many startup owners because the valuation of the company isn’t decided until the debt converts into equity.
+This is why a convertible note is attractive to many startups – because the valuation of the company isn’t decided until the debt converts into equity.

-In simple terms, this means that you receive cash investment now, but you don’t have to turn it into equity yet.
+In simple terms, this means that you receive cash investment now, but you don’t have to give away shares in your business yet.

 So, the valuation of your business is delayed and you can use the investment money to help your business grow.

-Your investor will then decide a “trigger event” – i.e. when the debt is converted into equity – which is generally when you start you raise your next round.
+Your convertible note will set out a “trigger event” – i.e. when the debt is converted into equity – which is generally when you raise your next equity round.

 What Are The Key Terms That Are Negotiated?

-One of the key features of a convertible note is that it provides a discount for investors.
+One of the key features of a convertible note is that they provides\ a discount for investors.